 - Or the country?

 Study Abroad, located in Sage Hall, Room 236, will help you go experience the world.

 Need some academic help?

 - Office of Disability Accommodation

 College life poses different challenges for students with disabilities.
 If you’ve been diagnosed with a learning difference such as dyslexia, or if you need physical accommodation, the Office of Disability Accommodation will make sure you receive the support you need to succeed at UNT.
 You can apply for services or find out if you qualify for services online, by visiting the office in Sage Hall, Suite 167 or calling (940) 565-4323.

 - The Learning Center

 If you want to do all that you can to succeed academically, or if you’re worried about succeeding at UNT, turn to the Learning Center for help, located in Sage Hall, Suite 315.
 The center staff will help you find answers to the questions you have about reaching your academic goals.
 The Learning Center offers academic assistance by:

 - Connecting you with free tutors

-- Offering Learning 101 workshops on topics ranging from time management or note taking to test taking strategies, test anxiety, and speed reading
+- Offering Learning 101 workshops on topics ranging from time management or note taking to test taking strategies, test anxiety, learning styles and speed reading

 - Offering learning assistance books, videos, and computer instruction